-When they reach populated areas they usually bring very strong wind and rain which can cause a lot of damage.
+When they reach populated areas, they usually bring very strong winds and rain which can cause a lot of damage.

 Hurricanes are tropical storms that form over the North Atlantic Ocean and Northeast Pacific.

 Cyclones are formed over the South Pacific and Indian Ocean.